 I wrote the first to see if I could.
 Answer: yes.
 The e-book version of Last Call at the Ringrose Pub is now available on multiple platforms for $1.99.
 A soft-cover version can be ordered for $9.99 CDN plus shipping.
 Click here.

 I wrote the second because I thought the story might be more commercially successful.
 The e-book version of Flash Drive is currently available for $1.99 exclusively on Amazon.
 Click a link to check it out: Amazon.com, or Amazon Canada, or Amazon UK.
 Or find it on any of Amazon’s sites world-wide.
-A paperback version will be available soon.
+A paperback version is also available.

 Finally, I wrote the third, simply because I liked the story and wanted to tell it, with no idea if it could find an audience.
 I’m hoping to publish this one sometime in 2018.